 St. Patrick’s Parade

-This year marks the 59h Annual Detroit Corktown St. Patrick’s Parade.
-It begins at Noon on Michigan Ave. just west of the Lodge Fwy. and marches west past old Tiger Stadium to 14th St. More information on the Parade can be found at: http://www.detroitstpatricksparade.com/index.html
+This year marks the 61st Annual Detroit Corktown St. Patrick’s Parade.
+It begins at 1pm on Michigan Ave. just west of the Lodge Fwy. and marches west past old Tiger Stadium to 14th St. More information on the Parade can be found at: http://www.detroitstpatricksparade.com

 We do allow people to run with baby joggers or strollers, but ask that you start in the back of the pack for your safety and the safety of others.
 Registration is not required for these “little people.”

 The Corktown Race uses "B" tags for timing the 5K.
 They are attached to the back of your bib number (no more tags on shoes).
 Do not remove or fold the tag from the back of the bib.
-The Emerald Mile and Kids Run are clock timed only.
+The Emerald Mile and Kids Run are clock-timed only.
+Both the mile and 5km are timed for the Dublin Double.

-This year, some vendors, volunteer check-in, merchandise sales and canned food donations will be located in a large tent at Roosevelt Park.
+This year, some vendors, volunteer check-in, merchandise and race results will be located in a large tent at Roosevelt Park.
 Look for the flutter flags and signage.
 Food trucks will remain on Vernor Hwy. like last year.

 Water is available at the Finish, and along the course near the 1 & 2 mile marks.